What Exactly Is the Metaverse?

 -

-Imagine walking into a virtual office, attending a concert from your couch, or shopping in a 3D store where you can try clothes on your digital avatar.
-That’s the metaverse in action.
+This technology allows for walking into a virtual office, attending a concert from a couch, or shopping in a 3D store where clothes can be tried on a digital avatar.

-Remote work is already common, but the metaverse could make it far more engaging.
+Remote work is common, but the metaverse makes it more engaging by moving beyond flat video calls.

 -